electron/electron/docs/api/app.md

 See the description of the `window-all-closed` event for the differences between the `will-quit` and `window-all-closed` events.

+**Note:** This event will not be emitted if the application is killed, or closed due to a shutdown, restart, or user logout of Windows.

 ### Event: 'quit'

 Returns: